Body Cameras on Law Enforcement in South Florida: The Good and The Bad & The Data on which Police Wear Them

 Why Body Cameras Are Good For Criminal Defense Attorneys

 Body cameras are also great for the defense when the police lose evidence, putting the defendant at a disadvantage.
 Criminal Defense Attorneys are able to bring this to the attention of the jury, explaining that they would have had the opportunity to see what had happened if not for the police’s faulty use of their body cameras.
-When the body camera video depicts the same story told by the defendant, the video is useful to prove their innocence in court.
+When the body camera video depicts the same story told by the defendant, the video is useful to prove his or her innocence in court.
 The video is also especially beneficial for times when the police have lied in their reports or testimonies, providing evidence that can be used against the State.

 Why Body Cameras Are Good For The Prosecutor